 If you do nothing, you automatically remain a Class Member (if you qualify) and you will give up the right to sue Canada or others on your own, or bring a Human Rights complaint in relation to any sexual harassment, sexual assault or discrimination you experienced while serving in the military or as a DND/SNPF employee.

 If you chose to opt out of the class action, you cannot file a claim for money under the settlement agreement or participate in the restorative engagement program.
 This is the only option that allows you to keep your right to sue Canada or others on your own or bring a Human Rights complaint in relation to any sexual harassment, sexual assault or discrimination you experienced while serving in the military, or employed with the DND/SNPF, subject to any time or other legal limitations applying to your claim.

-If you do not opt out of the settlement February 24, 2020, you will automatically be included as a class member and will be bound by the terms of the settlement.
+If you did not opt out of the settlement February 24, 2020, you are automatically included as a class member and are bound by the terms of the settlement.

-If you have commenced a legal proceeding against Canada for damages resulting from the Sexual Misconduct covered by this settlement and you do not discontinue it before February 24, 2020, you will be automatically be deemed to have Opted Out of the settlement and you will not be able to claim compensation.
+If you have commenced a legal proceeding against Canada for damages resulting from the Sexual Misconduct covered by this settlement and you did not discontinue it before February 24, 2020, you are automatically deemed to have Opted Out of the settlement and you will not be able to claim compensation.